mk-fg/fgtk/README.rst

 ``Must be connected to a terminal.``, just run extra ``getty tty`` there - will ask to login (be mindful of /etc/securetty if login fails), and everything tty-related should work fine afterwards.

+If run without argument or with -l/--list option, will list running machines.